Splatoon 3: Development

-In a Nintendo Direct released on 8 February 2023, two waves of DLC were announced, with the first wave including Inkopolis (the main hub from the first game) and the second wave including a new single player campaign.

 Marketing and release

 Splatoon 3 was announced with a teaser trailer in a Nintendo Direct on 17 February 2021.
 The trailer revealed items, weapons, abilities, and an apocalyptic design.
 More details were revealed later that year in September, including the name of Splatoon 3's single-player mode, Return of the Mammalians.

 A trailer for Splatoon 3's co-op mode "Salmon Run" premiered in a Nintendo Direct on 9 February 2022.
-On 22 April, Nintendo uploaded a video to its YouTube channel showing gameplay of the "Turf War" game mode, as well as providing an exact release date of 9 September 2022.
+On 22 April, Nintendo uploaded a video to its YouTube channel showing gameplay of the "Turf War" game mode, as well as announcing the release date of 9 September 2022.
 Additionally, Splatoon 2: Octo Expansion was announced to be included with the Expansion Pack tier of Nintendo Switch Online.
 In July, Nintendo announced a special edition Nintendo Switch OLED model themed on the game, with a release date of 26 August 2022.
 In addition, the company announced a Splatoon 3-themed Pro Controller and carrying case, which released alongside the game.

 On 10 August 2022, Nintendo broadcast a Splatoon 3-focused Nintendo Direct, revealing the date for the game's Splatfest World Premiere, a limited time demo Splatfest.
 Nintendo announced that the game would have amiibo support, with several new figurines that can be used to take photos with the characters in-game and receive special gear items, similar to past Splatoon titles.
-It introduced three new "idol" characters known as Big Man, Shiver, and Frye, collectively referred to as "Deep Cut".
+It introduced three new "idol" characters known as Shiver, Frye and Big Man, collectively referred to as "Deep Cut".
 Also announced in the Nintendo Direct, the game is set to receive both large-scale paid DLC and two years of support via free updates.
 On 25 August 2022, a Nintendo Treehouse Presentation was broadcast which showcased the single-player story mode and the multiplayer lobby, alongside weapons and multiplayer maps.